influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-schema.md

 SHOW SERIES [ON <database_name>] [FROM_clause] [WHERE <tag_key> <operator> [ '<tag_value>' | <regular_expression>]] [LIMIT_clause] [OFFSET_clause]
 ```

-### Description of syntax

 - `ON <database_name>` is optional.
   If the query does not include `ON <database_name>`, you must specify the
   database with the `db` query string parameter in the
   [InfluxDB API](/influxdb/v2.4/reference/api/influxdb-1x/) request.
 - `FROM`, `WHERE`, `LIMIT`, and `OFFSET` clauses are optional.
-   The `WHERE` clause supports tag comparisons but not field comparisons.
+- The `WHERE` clause in `SHOW SERIES` supports tag comparisons but not field comparisons.

   **Supported operators in the `WHERE` clause**: